 However, beyond these general observations, this Europe-wide effect on termination rates hides very heterogeneous situations in countries - as NRAs may have imposed to SMP operators different price control remedies or have specified the same remedy differently, especially using different cost analysis tools and methodologies leading to heterogeneous cost references.
-Consequently, the absolute level of termination rates currently enforced and the resulting asymmetries are quite different across Europe, even though over time a narrowing of the differences in the methodologies used and accordingly in the asymmetries can be observed.
-1
+Consequently, the absolute level of termination rates currently enforced and the resulting asymmetries are quite different across Europe, even though over time a narrowing of the differences in the methodologies used and accordingly in the asymmetries can be observed1.

 At this stage, it is worth to remind that symmetry can concern either remedies (symmetry in remedies meaning the same remedy for fixed or mobile operators) or termination rates (symmetry in rates meaning there exist a single termination rates for all fixed or all mobile operators).
-The present document mainly focuses on the second type of symmetry, i.e. termination rates symmetry and investigates the conditions under which it could be advisable for NRAs to impose symmetric termination rates to notified operators.
+The present document mainly focuses on the second type of symmetry, i.e.